+Slightly longer blade lengths help to increase MOI for greater forgiveness and accuracy, most noticeably in the 4 through 7 iron.
 Progressive offset generates higher ball flights in the longer irons and penetrating, controlled trajectories with the scoring clubs.
-Slightly longer blade lengths increase forgiveness, most noticeably in the 4 through 7 iron.

-PING offers a variety of shaft flexes in steel and graphite to meet every golfer's needs and preferences.
+PING offers a variety of shaft flexes in steel and graphite to meet your needs and preferences.
 Selecting the proper shaft flex for your swing will help you get the most distance and accuracy from every shot.
-Generally, players with faster swing speeds require stiffer shafts to keep the ball trajectory lower, while players with slower swing speeds will require more flexible shafts to produce a higher ball trajectory.
+Generally, players with faster swing speeds require stiffer shafts to keep the ball trajectory lower, while players with slower swing speeds will require more-flexible shafts to produce a higher ball trajectory.